radian-software/blackout/README.md

 ## Installation

-The easiest way to install Blackout is using [`straight.el`][straight.el]:
+Blackout is available on [MELPA][melpa].
+My favorite option is to install it using [`straight.el`][straight.el]:

-    (straight-use-package
+    (straight-use-package 'el-patch)
-     '(blackout :host github :repo "raxod502/blackout"))

-You may use any other package manager which supports installation from source (Blackout is not yet listed on MELPA).
+However, you may install using any other package manager if you prefer, including the built-in `package.el`, assuming you configure it to talk to MELPA.

 ## Usage